benrbrook/tic-tac-toe/README.md

 have a `Position` on a `GameGrid`, as well as holder of a possible `Marker` (an `X` or an `O` marked for a player).
 There is also a `Move` model, to possibly place a `Marker` at a `Cell`s `Position`.

-### exceptions
-This package contains a small file with a collection of custom `Exceptions` that could be used as inspiration for flow control.

 ## A general note

 As an example of the general pattern, we will look at the trait for `GameGrid`